 Assessing remotely with DIBELS 8th Edition

-In this unprecedented time, mCLASS offers guidance on how to assess one-on-one in a remote setting.
+mCLASS offers guidance on how to assess one-on-one in a remote setting.
 It’s more important than ever to enable teachers to continue to have a personal window into their students’ foundational reading development, and mCLASS allows teachers to mark which assessments were conducted remotely versus face-to-face.

 With remote learning, it may not always be possible to assess every student one on one.
 The Text Reading Online measure uses state-of-the-art speech recognition to measure fluency and comprehension in Grades 1–6, giving teachers a back-up assessment they can use with older or advanced students.